 - Add the vanilla and mix together.

-- Sift the flour, salt, and baking powder into the bowl and mix.
+- Combine flour, salt, and baking powder.
+Sift into the bowl and mix.

-- Add the milk, mix together, and pour over the pineapple.
+- Add the milk, mix together, and gently pour cake batter over pineapple.

 - Bake for 40-45 minutes or until a cake tester comes out clean.

-- Cool and invert onto a cake plate.
+- Let cake cool to room temperature and turn cake upside down onto a cake plate.